Pass the SHL Personality Test with Tailored OPQ Practice [2025]

 Technically, there is no passing score for the OPQ test.
 However, to move on to the next step of the hiring process, you need to demonstrate the traits and characteristics required for the job you applied for.
 You must therefore demonstrate your authentic strengths that align with the role's essential qualities to pass this SHL personality test.

-You should familiarize yourself with the OPQ32 format and types of questions before taking the OPQ test, focusing on how to emphasize the required qualities on the job in a way that aligns with your authentic self.
+You should familiarise yourself with the OPQ32 format and types of questions before taking the OPQ test, focusing on how to emphasize the required qualities on the job in a way that aligns with your authentic self.

 The OPQ32 SHL personality test comprises 104 questions organized into blocks of 3 or 4 statements.